Samsung/tizen-docs/docs/tizen-studio/web-tools/cover-project-mgmt-w.md

    The **Project Explorer** view shows a hierarchical view of all project resources in the workspace.
 It allows you to manage Tizen projects, change the project resources, and build, export, and convert projects.

-- [Certificate Registration](https://developer.tizen.org/development/tizen-studio/web-tools/managing-projects/certificate-registration) **(Working with the Certificate Profile)**
+- [Certificate Registration](../common_tools/certificate_registration.md) **(Working with the Certificate Profile)**

    The Certificate Manager tool is used to create a certificate profile and register author and distributor certificates.
 Before installing your application on a device or submitting it to the Tizen Store, you must sign it with a certificate profile while packaging your application

+- [Device Manager](../common_tools/device_manager.md) **(Monitoring Devices with the Device Manager)**

+   The Device Manager tool is used to connect and manage devices on which you want to run your application.
+It also allows you to access the internal file systems and logs in the connected devices.